 The findings are shown in Figure 7.
-About a quarter of pupils report ever being a cyber victim, Males, pupils with SEND and those pupils in receipt of FSM report higher levels of cyber victimisation than females, pupils who are not SEND and those not in receipt of FSM.
+About a quarter of pupils report ever being a cyber victim, Males, pupils with SEND and those pupils in receipt of FSM report higher levels of cyber victimisation than females, pupils who do not have SEND and those not in receipt of FSM.